-During the twelve months ended December 31, 2020 pursuant to this ATM equity program, we have issued 2,704 shares at an average price of \$101.30 per share, which generated approximately \$270,000 of net proceeds (net of approximately \$4,000, consisting of compensation to BofA Securities, Inc.).
-Additionally, as of December 31, 2020, we have paid or incurred approximately \$507,000 in various fees and expenses related to the commencement of our ATM program.
+No shares were issued pursuant to this ATM equity program during the twelve months ended December 31, 2021.
+Since inception, pursuant to this ATM equity program, we have issued 2,704 shares at an average price of \$101.30 per share, which generated approximately \$270,000 of net proceeds (net of compensation to BofA Securities, Inc. of approximately \$4,000).
+Additionally, as of December 31, 2021, we have paid or incurred approximately \$508,000 in various fees and expenses related to the commencement of our ATM program.